How do I become a freelance writer with no experience?

 3. Post-Graduation Reality Check

-I graduated in 2008, right in the middle of the recession.
+I graduated in 2008, right during the recession.
 The comments I got from countless people all boiled down to the same discouraging message:

 “Your English degree is worthless.”